How a hacker's typo helped stop a billion dollar bank heist

 Security experts said the perpetrators had deep knowledge of the Bangladeshi institution’s internal workings, likely gained by spying on bank workers.

-The New York Fed has said its systems were not breached, and it has been working with the Bangladesh central bank since the incident occurred.
+The New York Fed has said that its systems were not breached and that it has been working with the Bangladesh central bank since the incident occurred.

 The hacking of Bangladesh Bank happened sometime between Feb.
-4-5, over the Bangladeshi weekend, which falls on a Friday, the officials said.
-The bank’s offices were shut.
+4 and Feb.
+5, over the Bangladeshi weekend, which falls on a Friday, the officials said.
+The bank’s offices were shut for the holiday.

-Initially, the central bank was not sure if its system had been breached, but cyber security experts brought in to investigate found hacker “footprints” that suggested the system had been compromised, the officials said.
+Initially, the central bank was not sure if their system had been breached, but then cyber security experts, brought from the outside to investigate, found hacker “footprints” that suggested their system had been compromised, the officials said.

-These experts could also tell that the attack originated from outside Bangladesh, they said, adding the bank is looking into how they got into the system and an internal investigation is ongoing.
+These experts could also tell that the attack originated from outside Bangladesh, they said.
+The bank is still looking into how they got into the system and an internal investigation is also continuing, they said.

 The bank suspects money sent to the Philippines was further diverted to casinos there, the officials said.

-The Philippine Amusement and Gaming Corp, which oversees the gaming industry, said it has launched an investigation.
+The Philippine Amusement and Gaming Corp, which oversees the gaming industry there, said it has launched an investigation.
 The country’s anti-money laundering authority is also working on the case.

-Additional reporting by Jim Finkle in BOSTON, Jonathan Spicer in NEW YORK, Farah Master in HONG KONG and Shihar Aneez in COLOMBO; Editing by Paritosh Bansal and Raju Gopalakrishnan
+(Additional reporting by Jim Finkle in BOSTON, Jonathan Spicer in NEW YORK, Farah Master in HONG KONG and Shihar Aneez in COLOMBO; Editing by Paritosh Bansal and Raju Gopalakrishnan)